Spanish Pronouns And Their Types Explained

 We all learn differently.

-For this reason, it might not be enough for you to have a look at the examples and tables of pronouns I’ve included in this list and consider it finished.
+For this reason, it’s not enough for you to have a look at the examples and tables of pronouns I’ve included in this list and consider it finished.

 You’ll need to hear them being spoken in conversation and natural contexts repeatedly.